-- 1. No student should be in the schoolyard before 7:00 AM.
-When they arrive, students should report to the gym. - 2.
+- 1. No student should be in the schoolyard before 7:00 AM. - 2.
 Parents who drop-off/pick-up their children to/from school by car must follow arrival and dismissal policies in this handbook, as well as the directions of the parking lot volunteers. - 3.
 Students are not permitted in the building during recess, and are not to be allowed in any classroom at any time without teacher supervision.
 Children may remain after school to make up work, serve detentions, etc. with teacher supervision.
-The principals may decide to bring students into the building early in the case of inclement weather. - 4.
-Students are expected to exit the building each day at dismissal (2:50 PM), unless they are attending the After School Care Program (ASCP), Enrichment, or are working with a teacher.
+The principal may decide to bring students into the building early in the case of inclement weather. - 4.
+Students are expected to exit the building each day at dismissal (2:45 PM), unless they are attending the Home Away from Home Program, Enrichment, or are working with a teacher.
 In these instances, they must always be with the adult responsible for supervising the activity. - 5.
-After dismissal (2:50 PM), the gym will only be available for CYO-sponsored activities and will only be accessible through the north entrance next to the Merici Center.
+After dismissal (2:45 PM), the gym will only be available for CYO-sponsored activities and will only be accessible through the north entrance next to the Merici Center.
 In these instances, athletes must always be with the coach responsible for supervising the activity.

-Dismissal time 2:50 PM on the majority of school days.
+Dismissal time is 2:45 PM on the majority of school days.
 The only exception to this is Early Dismissal Days.
 These dates will be clearly communicated and marked on the monthly calendar distributed at the beginning of each month.

-It is expected that all children will be pick-up on from school at the scheduled dismissal time.
+It is expected that all children will be picked-up from school at the scheduled dismissal time.
 While we are aware that emergencies arise, chronically late pick-ups are a disruption to the school staff and their after school responsibilities.
 Any students remaining in the school after dismissal will be taken to the Home Away From Home Program.
 If the student is registered for Home Away From Home, the regular charges will be applied.
 If the student is not registered, the following rates will be charged:

-- 3:00-3:30 PM pick-up \$5 - 3:30-4:00 PM pick-up \$10
+- 2:45-3:15 PM pick-up \$5 - 3:15-3:30 PM pick-up \$10